The Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 94 cities.

-We then calculated the percent of residents that are Hispanic.
+We then calculated the percent of residents that are Hispanic or Latino.
 The percentages ranked from 21.7% to 0.1%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Shelbyville took the distinction of being the most Hispanic, while Bolivar was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Shelbyville took the distinction of being the most Hispanic or Latino, while Bolivar was the least Hispanic or Latino city.

 Morristown is a city in and the county seat of Hamblen County, Tennessee, United States.
 The population was 29,137 at the 2010 United States Census.
 It is the principal city of the Morristown, Tennessee Metropolitan Statistical Area, which encompasses all of Grainger, Hamblen, and Jefferson counties.
 The Morristown metropolitan area is also a part of the Knoxville-Sevierville-La Follette Combined Statistical Area.
 Morristown is primarily located in Hamblen County while a small portion of the city is located in Jefferson County.